frankdavid/fast_fizzbuzz/README.md

 Most of the time, we only need 8 instructions for each fifteener.

-The 3 chunks can be updated parallelly from 3 threads, e.g. with openmp (hand coding the parallel execution may lead to further performance gains, I haven't tried it).
+The 3 chunks can be updated parallelly from 3 threads, I chose openmp (hand coding the parallel execution may lead to further performance gains, I haven't tested it).